Frank Kjosås: Career

 In his third year at the Norwegian National Academy of Theatre, he was cast in the role as Woof in the musical Hair by Det Norske Teatret, and has been permanently employed by the theatre ever since.

 His had his first film role in 37 1/2 (2005), a comedy-drama, and got his big break in 2008 with House of Fools and Troubled Water.
-However, he was repeatedly told at the Norwegian National Academy of Theatre that, due to his small height (170 cm) and youthful, "feminine" features, he would be severely limited in the roles he could play.
+However, he was repeatedly told at the Norwegian National Academy of Theatre that, due to his small height (168 cm) and youthful, "feminine" features, he would be severely limited in the roles he could play.
 In order to counteract this, he sought darker, gritty parts; however, he still encountered difficulty getting varied roles due to what was termed his "androgynous" appearance, and it wasn't until 2013, when he played the starring role of Fred, a boxer, in The Half Brother (for which he received the Gullruten Award 2013 for Best Actor), that he was able to change his image.
 He currently alternates between theatre, film, musicals, and television.
+He made his opera debut with Asle og Alida at Bergen National Opera in 2025.